-The second-largest UFO fest in the country is back this May.
+The second-largest UFO fest in the country touches down in McMinnville this May.

-Even on a regular weekend, this laidback town in the Willamette Valley is a worthwhile getaway.
-An hour southwest of Portland in the heart of Oregon’s charming wine country, there are vineyards you can ride your bike through and tasting rooms to sample their famous terroir-driven Pinot Noir.
-There’s a walkable, Rockwellian downtown lined with maple trees where you can catch a movie in a theater tucked inside of a pizza shop (yup, you can take your slice in), or duck into a store that specializes in artisanal jam.
-There’s the Evergreen Aviation & Space Museum, home to Howard Hughes’ massive wooden Spruce Goose, and the adjacent Wings & Waves Waterpark, with a real retired Boeing 747 aircraft on the rooftop sprouting slides like tentacles.
+Even on a regular weekend, this laidback Willamette Valley town is a worthwhile getaway.
+An hour southwest of Portland in the heart of Oregon’s charming wine country, there are vineyards for biking through and tasting rooms for sampling their famous terroir-driven Pinot Noir.
+There’s a walkable, Rockwellian downtown lined with maple trees where you can catch a movie in a theater tucked inside of a pizza shop (sure, take your slice in with you), or duck into a store that specializes in artisanal jam.
+There’s also the Evergreen Aviation & Space Museum, home to Howard Hughes’s massive wooden Spruce Goose, and the adjacent Wings & Waves Waterpark, with a real retired Boeing 747 aircraft on the rooftop sprouting slides like tentacles.

-And then, for one very special weekend each year since 1999, there are aliens.
-The town’s population swells as thousands of ETs, Wookies, Yodas, Coneheads, astronauts, and possibly the family from 3rd Rock from the Sun all show up for the annual McMenamins UFO Fest, the largest of its kind outside of Roswell, New Mexico.
-This year, the close encounters happen on May 13 and 14.
+And for one very special weekend each year since 2000, there are aliens.
+McMinnville’s population swells as thousands of ETs, Wookies, Yodas, Coneheads, astronauts, and even the family from 3rd Rock from the Sun all show up for the annual McMenamins UFO Fest, the largest of its kind outside of Roswell, New Mexico.
+This year, the close encounters are going down on May 19 and 20.

-Base camp is the McMenamins Hotel Oregon, built in 1905, boasting a rooftop bar with 360-degree views—perfect for spotting flying objects.
-And you may actually see one, because unlike some of those other UFO festivals out there, McMinnville’s is inspired by an actual sighting in 1950 when farmers Evelyn and Paul Trent took what is now the most famous photographic evidence of a hovering UFO.
-The photos made national news and were even published in Life magazine—and, to this day, they have yet to be debunked.
+Base camp for the event will be McMenamins Hotel Oregon, built in 1905 and boasting a rooftop bar with 360-degree views—perfect for spotting flying objects.
+And you may actually see one, because unlike some of those other UFO festivals out there, McMinnville’s is inspired by an actual 1950 sighting when farmers Evelyn and Paul Trent took what is now the most famous photographic evidence of a hovering UFO.
+The photos made national news and were even published in Life magazine.